rails/solid_queue/README.md

 1. `bundle add solid_queue`
 2. `bin/rails solid_queue:install`

-This will configure Solid Queue as the production Active Job backend, create the configuration files `config/queue.yml` and `config/recurring.yml`, and create the `db/queue_schema.rb`.
+This will configure Solid Queue as the production Active Job backend, create the configuration files `config/queue.yml` and `config/recurring.yml`, and create the database migration.
 It'll also create a `bin/jobs` executable wrapper that you can use to start Solid Queue.

 Once you've done that, you will then have to add the configuration for the queue database in `config/database.yml`.
 If you're using SQLite, it'll look like this: